 What makes the Honda 919 so special?

-This bike was sold from 2002 through 2007 and it enjoyed a good five year run before the model was retired.
-It wasn’t a really expensive bike, but it wasn’t cheap either.
 The retail price of a new 919 ran between $7,999 and $8,499 throughout the five years.
 Right now you can pick up a 2002 model is excellent condition for $3,100 and 2007 for about $4,800.
 You get what you pay for and Honda motorcycles are no exception.